duaraghav8/Ethlint/docs/DEVELOPER.md

 			context.report ({
 				node: node,
-				message: 'Your message: try to make it as short and descriptive as possible' });
+				message: 'Your message: try to make it as short and descriptive as possible',
+				location: {	//optional
+					line: 1,	//optional
+					column: 2	//optional
+				}
+			});

 		});